ga-wdi-lessons/react-intro/readme.md

 ```
 > In place of `ReactDOM.render` some tutorials will use React.renderComponent, which has been phased out.
 The change is outlined [here](http://bit.ly/1E81Whs).

 `ReactDOM.render` takes the Virtual DOM node created by `extends Component` and adds it to the actual DOM.
-It takes two arguments..
+It takes two arguments...

   1. The component.
   2. The DOM element we want to append it to.